mdave16/mdave16.github.io/cv/index.md

 - Research project on **Computing Bianchi Modular Forms** supervised by Research Fellow [**Marc Masdeu**][_mm].

 Computing Bianchi Modular Forms was theoretically possible, but nobody had written a program to practically calculate them.
-The project was based on reading research papers, and implementing algorithms described.
+The project consisted of reading research papers, and implementing algorithms described.
 The next challenge was optimisation of these advanced algorithms.

 Also see my [Github][_gh] and [my website][_ghp] for full CV.